 4) Allergy testing postanaphylaxis: see above.

-2. Medical procedures associated with an increased risk of anaphylaxis (eg, specific allergen immunotherapy, intravenous administration of biological drugs, or contrast media):
+2. Medical procedures associated with an increased risk of anaphylaxis (eg, specific allergen immunotherapy, IV biologic drugs, or contrast media):

-1) Equipment and drugs: A stethoscope, a blood pressure measurement device; tourniquets, syringes, hypodermic needles, large-bore needles (14 gauge or 16 gauge); injectable epinephrine (1 mg/mL); equipment for oxygen therapy; airway masks and a self-inflating (Ambu) ventilation bag with facial mask; 0.9% saline (at least 500 mL bottles or bags) and intravenous transfusion kits; intravenous antihistamines both H1 antagonists and H2 antagonists (eg, diphenhydramine and ranitidine); intravenous glucocorticoids (eg, methylprednisolone, hydrocortisone); a nebulizer and inhaled short-acting beta-agonist (eg, salbutamol);
+1) Equipment and drugs: Stethoscope, blood pressure measurement device; tourniquets, syringes, hypodermic needles, large-bore needles (14-16 gauge); injectable epinephrine (1 mg/mL); equipment for oxygen therapy; airway masks and a self-inflating (Ambu) ventilation bag with facial mask; 0.9% saline (at least 500 mL bottles or bags) and IV transfusion kits; IV antihistamines—both H1 antagonists and H2 antagonists (eg, diphenhydramine and ranitidine); IV glucocorticoids (eg, methylprednisolone, hydrocortisone); nebulizer and inhaled short-acting beta-agonist (eg, salbutamol);

-2) The risk associated with the administration of an allergen, drug, or diagnostic agent may be reduced by previous oral or intravenous administration of H1-receptor and H2-receptor blockers (eg, diphenhydramine and ranitidine) and/or a glucocorticoid (eg, prednisone 0.5 mg/kg orally 3 times: 12, 7, and 1 hour before the administration of a drug or diagnostic agent that may induce anaphylaxis).
+2) The risk associated with administration of an allergen, drug, or diagnostic agent may be reduced by previous administration of oral or IV H1-receptor and H2-receptor blockers (eg, diphenhydramine and ranitidine), a glucocorticoid (eg, prednisone 0.5 mg/kg orally 3 times: 12, 7, and 1 hour before the administration of a drug or diagnostic agent that may induce anaphylaxis), or both.

 Secondary prevention refers to prevention methods in patients with a history of anaphylactic shock.
 Adequate use of prophylactic measures requires an appropriate education of patients.